OseankingO/551_project/README.md

-# 551_Python Project
+# 551_Python Project_Password Manager

 ## Introduction

-This is the 551 Python individual project | Author: Xinghan Qin
+This program is 551 Python class individual project written by Xinghan Qin.

+The main function of this program is to store the different passwords for user in the save way

 ## Pirposals